Explore History in the Real World

 • Kim Tulipana, Associate Director of Public, School, and Digital Programs, The Huntington Library, Art Museum, and Botanical Gardens.

 From its inception, the Booksnake project has been supported by the USC–Mellon Humanities in a Digital World program in USC Dornsife and by the Ahmanson Lab, a part of the USC Sidney Harman Academy for Polymathic Study in USC Libraries.
+Support is also provided by USC’s Office of the Provost’s Undergraduate Research Assistant Program.

 • HAA-287859-22, “Booksnake: Building and Testing an Augmented Reality Tool for Embodied Interaction with Existing Digitized Archival Materials,” Level II, 2022–24.